tomfavereau/compilateur_mini_C/README.md

 Since we have arrays, a pointer is nothing more than an array of length 1.

 ### Functions
 For each function, define an array: function_name_pointer in assembly.
-Each time we call the function, we store the result in the array and return the result in rax.
+Each time we call the function, we store the arguments in the array and return the result in rax.

 We will try to improve our compiler during the next few weeks.